Missouri Insurance Prelicensing Requirements

 WHAT WILL MY EXAM BE LIKE?

-1. the number of questions on your exam
+1. The number of questions on your exam

-2. the time limit
+2. The time limit

-4. the score that you must achieve to pass the exam
+3. The score that you must achieve to pass the exam

 The practice tests and the state exam will be broken into two sections: General Knowledge and State Law; however, you will receive one overall score.